MagdalenaA96/Travel-Agency-Website/README.md

 - **Offer Filtering**: Options to filter travel packages by different criteria such as destination, price, or dates.
 - **Easy Navigation**: Clear navigation between the homepage, travel offers, and booking form with URL handling.
 - **Dynamic Content**: All travel offers are generated dynamically from predefined data, ensuring flexibility and scalability.
+- **Weather Information**: Users can view real-time weather updates for the selected city, providing essential information for their travel plans.
+- **Country Information**: Detailed information about the country associated with each offer, including flags and relevant facts.

 ## 🛠️ Technologies Used